Please click on a Subject header to view documents about those topics.

 Subject Documents

-A quality Geography curriculum will support children in understanding the world around them.
-They will become curious about our planet and fascinated by its many places, people, resources and environments.
+At Lings Primary School we believe that it is essential for our children to develop an understanding and fascination of the world around them, and this includes through the lens of a geographer.
+They should become curious about our planet and fascinated by its many places, people, resources and environments.
 They will understand human and physical processes, and their impact on our world.
 Children will learn how the Earth’s features are formed and how they have changed over time.
-They will understand the effect that geography has on our everyday lives and that without it, other events and subjects have much less meaning.
-Children will develop an understanding and appreciation of their local area and the wider world which is around them.
+They will understand the effect that geography has on our everyday lives at a local, national and global level.

 The curriculum has been carefully constructed to ensure children obtain a solid understanding of key geographical concepts and knowledge.
 This is a knowledge-rich Geography curriculum.
-Knowledge is given a high status and the aim is to empower our children and carefully build their understanding of the subject.
+Knowledge is given a high status, and the aim is to empower our children and carefully build their understanding of the subject.
 The knowledge content is specified in detail and is taught to be remembered, not just encountered.
 Knowledge is sequenced and mapped deliberately and coherently so that beyond the knowledge specified for each unit.
-There are vertical and horizontal links which ensure the construction of a secure geographical schema.
-There will also be opportunities to make diagonal links to other disciplines which have been explicitly planned for.

 Subject Documents

-The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
+The teaching of history at Lings begins in the Early Years Foundation Stage (EYFS) who follow the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.

 Subject Documents